NVIDIA/aistore/docs/getting_started.md

 $ df -PT    # e.g., `df -PT /tmp/foo`
 ```

+**Tip**:

-**Tip**: prior to deploying AIS cluster the very first time, run these commands and check the output for "invalid option" (or lack of thereof).
-Also, make sure `getfattr` and `setfattr` are available and do work.
-That'd be a quick and simple way to ensure your Linux distribution readiness for deployment.
+> In fact, prior to deploying AIS cluster on a given Linux distribution the very first time, it'd make sense to maybe run the 3 commands and check output for "invalid option" or lack of thereof.